-The Roadmap for Advanced Air Mobility Aircraft Type Certification was released today by a working group established by the national aviation authorities (NAAs) in Australia, Canada, New Zealand, the United Kingdom and the United States, through its NAA Network.
+The Roadmap for Advanced Air Mobility Aircraft Type Certification was released today by a working group established by the national aviation authorities (NAAs) in Australia, Canada, New Zealand, the United Kingdom and the United States, through its NAA Network and has set a deadline of January 2027 for the elmination of differences in airworthiness requirements for eVTOLs.

 The roadmap aims to ensure safety, foster collaboration, and promote technological innovation and streamline the certification and validation process for new aircraft types across international boundaries.
 According to the UK Civil Aviation Authority: “The network was established to foster co-operation, learning and sharing of best practices by working in partnership on common and emerging challenges in aviation and aerospace and is dedicated to advancing aviation safety and innovation through international cooperation and alignment of regulatory standards.